Understanding acne, and how our certified organic skin care can help you manage it.

 Current treatments for acne

-Substances that reduce the load of P. acnes include oral and topical antibiotics, some of which also have some anti-inflammatory properties, as well as benzoyl peroxide which has antimicrobial activity and may also help break down comedones.
+Substances that reduce the load of P. acnes include oral and topical antibiotics, some of which also have some anti-inflammatory properties.
+Benzoyl peroxide is also commonly prescribed for its antimicrobial activity and its possible action in helping break down comedones.
 There are antibiotic resistance problems with some commonly used antibiotics, and negative side effects are not uncommon.
 Benzoyl peroxide may cause contact dermatitis and has also been shown to reduce skin surface levels of vitamin E by 90% and vitamin C by up to 70% (summarised in 1).
 This reduction in vitamin E could potentially increase the rate of oxidation of lipids, which in itself is a factor that increases inflammation and could contribute to the progress of acne (see above).

 Therapies aimed at reducing androgen levels and therefore sebum levels include oestrogen therapy and the combined contraceptives.
 Spironolactone is another anti-androgen therapy which may have significant side effects.
 (10)